Arena Corinthians: NFL International Series

 Photo of the opening ceremony of the game between the Green Bay Packers and the Philadelphia Eagles, on 6 September 2024 at Neo Química Arena.

-In November 2023, the National Football League announced it would play its first game in South America at Arena Corinthians during the 2024 season.
+In November 2023, the National Football League (NFL) announced it would play its first game in South America at the Arena Corinthians during the 2024 season.
 The league announced in February 2024 that the Philadelphia Eagles would host the Green Bay Packers during the first week of the regular season on 6 September 2024.
 On 19 February 2025, the NFL announced it would return to Arena Corinthians during the 2025 season on 5 September 2025, with the Los Angeles Chargers hosting the Kansas City Chiefs.